Print

 Examination

-A selection of approximately 10 of the exercises of the course will form the basis for the exam.
-These exercises will be selected in the last teaching session.
+A selection of approximately 10 of the exercises from the course will form the basis for the exam.

-During the exam, the student will present one of these exercises, which will be chosen randomly.
+During the exam, the student will randomly draw and present one of these exercises.
 There is no preparation time.
-The exam will then evolve into a general discussion of the course curriculum
+The exam will then evolve into a general discussion of the course curriculum.

 Tools allowed: